Provincial Nominee Program: OINP – by Adnan Kamal

 Please note: You will need to go to your Express Entry profile and update the profile by including PNP in the profile.
 Only then can you receive the additional 600 CRS points.

-After fulfilling these steps you basically will be following the application guide of the Federal Express Entry system where Immigration, Refugees and Citizenship Canada (IRCC) has the sole discretion in giving you the permanent residence based on the documents you will be submitting to them.
+After fulfilling these steps you basically will be following the application guide of the Federal Express Entry system where Immigration Consultants of Canada Regulatory Council (ICCRC) has the sole discretion in giving you permanent residence based on the documents you will be submitting to them.

 ONIP TECH DRAWS

-ONIP Tech draws which began in 2019 provides new opportunities for foreign immigrants that fall under the Human Capital Stream.
+ONIP Tech draws which began in 2019 provide new opportunities for foreign immigrants that fall under the Human Capital Stream.
 The OINP searches for applicants in the Express Entry pool that satisfy:

 - Human Capital Stream criteria.